 This researcher has himself spent time at Chinese universities.
 The standard of scientists there has risen dramatically over the past two decades, he says.
 "I don't know what specific goals China has set itself, but basic research is regarded as very strategically important.
 You see that everywhere."

-The China Academy of Engineering Physics (CAEP), where the physicist now works, also carries out a great deal of basic research.
+The China Academy of Engineering Physics (CAEP), where the returned, European-trained theoretical physicist now works, also carries out a great deal of basic research.
 Above all, though, this top academy is the only place where China continues to develop its nuclear warheads.
 Alex Joske, a China expert in Australia whose research focuses on technology transfer, told DW the CAEP has been "involved in several cases of espionage targeting foreign nuclear technology" and is "probably one of the scariest and most concerning parts of China's research system."

 A search for scientific publications by the physicist since she returned to China yields no results.
 What can be ascertained is that, after spending a total of five years in Europe, she was placed at CAEP via the well-known government grant program — of which China has hundreds.
 The Thousand Talents Plan is specifically aimed at top scientists working in other countries, or with considerable overseas experience.
 It tempts them with large budgets and modern laboratories.
 Some German researchers have also participated in it.